-- ∆ isolated to disconnect completely a device or circuit from other devices or circuits, separating it physically, electrically, and mechanically from all sources of electrical energy.
-(See Appendix B.) - non-propagating liquid an insulating liquid that, when subjected to a source of ignition, may burn but the flame does not spread from the source of ignition. - △ operator of a utility system or operator of the utility system the owner of the electrical utility system, and may include a person designated by the owner to make policy decisions affecting the utility. - registered engineering professional - an individual who is authorized to engage in the practice of engineering under the Alberta Engineering and Geoscience Professions Act and its Regulations.
+isolated - to disconnect completely a device or circuit from other devices or circuits, separating it physically, electrically, and mechanically from all sources of electrical energy.
+(See Appendix B.)

+non-propagating liquid - an insulating liquid that, when subjected to a source of ignition, may burn but the flame does not spread from the source of ignition.

+operator of a utility system or operator of the utility system - the owner of the electrical utility system, and may include an organization, office, or individual designated by the owner to make policy decisions affecting the utility.

+registered engineering professional - an individual who is authorized to engage in the practice of engineering under the Alberta Engineering and Geoscience Professions Act and its Regulations.